Brondahl/EnumStringValues/README.md

 Library to allow conversion between an Enum Value and a string, in both directions.
 Implemented as an Attribute to be applied to Enum fields to define a string, and methods to extract the defined string given the enum or provide the matching given a string.
 Enum name is registered as a default stringValue everywhere.
+All reflection operations can be cached, by actively enabling this feature, with EnumExtensions.Behaviour.UseCaching

 Breaking Change in latest Release (2.0 -> 3.0)
 ----------------------------------------------